NoXPhasma/protondb_faq/README.md

 Note that the dxvk cache is not related to the "Shader Pre-Caching" by Steam.

-## I have sound problems like crackle for example
+## I have sound problems, such as crackling audio:

-In most cases, it helps to install xaudio2 (xact) but in cases such as Skyrim, for example, it can also solve a problem for some but can also cause a new sound problem, but it is always worth a try.
+Since proton version [3.16-5](https://github.com/ValveSoftware/Proton/wiki/Changelog#316-5) proton comes with FAudio, an Xaudio replacement that solves many issues with Xaudio that Wine brings up, so you don't have to install anything unless you're using an older version of proton, then read on:

-Since proton version [3.16-5](https://github.com/ValveSoftware/Proton/wiki/Changelog#316-5) you don't have to do anything unless you're using an older version of proton then read on here:
+In some cases, it helps to install xaudio2 (xact), but in cases such as Skyrim, for example, it can also solve one problem for some, but can also cause a new sound problem, but it is always worth a try.

 it is sufficient to set "xaudio2_7.dll" to native, built-in in winecfg or installing xact with winetricks.

 [Here](#some-reports-say-they-made-the-game-running-by-installing-some-software-how-do-i-do-that) you will find more information on how to install additional programs in your gameprefix.

-## I want to play a game without DXVK.
+## I want to play a game without DXVK:

-If you really want to try to play your game without DXVK, then try to start the game with the following [launch parameter](https://support.steampowered.com/kb_article.php?ref=1040-JWMT-2947)
+We would **strongly** advise against this, but if you really want to try to play your game without DXVK (such as for debugging purposes), then start the game with the following [launch parameter](https://support.steampowered.com/kb_article.php?ref=1040-JWMT-2947)
 ```
 PROTON_USE_WINED3D11=1 %command%
 ```
-Note: You will have maybe graphical error's or poor performance depending on the game.
+Note: There's a good chance graphical errors will occur in-game, or you may suffer worse performance (or both, don't say we didn't warn you!)

-If your game doesn't start or crash then your game cannot be run with wine3d11
+If your game doesn't start or crash, then your game cannot be run with wined3d11

 ## How do I create logs of a game I run with Proton?

 Proton will create a log file for a particular game, if you [set the launch parameter](https://support.steampowered.com/kb_article.php?ref=1040-JWMT-2947) to: